voidfiles/Dispatcher/README.md

 # A class-keyed function dispatcher.

-The point is to attach the minimum of events to the dom, and support late registration of code modules.
+The point is to attach the minimum number of events to the DOM, and support late registration of code modules.
+It allows you to create a behavior layer that can be a composition of modules, instead of having to define all the behavior upfront.

 ## How To Use